 1) Hemingway App

 Think of the Hemingway App as your digital (better) proofreader.
 It can weed out common writing errors, part of a non-writers flow.
-It is a simple and effective app that does exactly what it’s supposed to – fix common errors.
+It is a simple and effective app that does exactly what it’s supposed to – fix common mistakes.

 You might think that it’s not that big of a deal.
 But it is when time is money.
-Yes, if you were to re-read your piece few times, you might end up clarifying and making things simple.
+Yes, if you were to re-read your piece a few times, you might end up clarifying and making things simple.